gardusig/coding-interview/string_autocomplete/README.md

 Each query might take `O(prefix length)` to run.
 The rest depends on how the output should be structured.

-If you want all words explicitly, then it will cost `O(sum of word lengths in the answe)`.
+If you want all words explicitly, then it will cost `O(sum of word lengths in the answer)`.

 If you wanted only the amount of words, it would cost only `O(1)`.
 Maybe with some tricks (considering sorted input) you could keep this complexity while returning the index range of words suggestions, like: [2, 3] (indicating that words from index 2 to index 3 matches the prefix).